 When it comes to the jokes, it's all things in moderation.
 Don't push too hard for endless gags: your audience - an of course your daughter - will really appreciate the heart-felt moments and any words of wisdom you have to offer.

-7. Make the groom's family feel
+7. Make the groom's family feel welcome

 The father of the bride speech is a great way to let your daughter's new family know that you can't wait to spend time with them too.
 It's likely you'll cross paths at a number of other important occasions in the future such as Christmas, birthdays and christenings so it's important to welcome them with open arms.